 “Zach was always in a good mood even when he was going through a rough time and would always make me laugh.
 More important than that, though, is how he taught me the value of not only hard work but also not taking life too seriously,” he said.
 “He showed me that taking a break is sometimes the best way to get work done or to solve a problem.
 Clearing your head and taking a look at something again but with a blank slate helps me considerably when tackling school work.
 It has been a philosophy I have continued to follow even after I stopped playing guitar.”

 Picchi plans to graduate in 2015.
-While he's not sure about his future beyond College of DuPage, he's thankful to have a place that's allowing him the time to determine what's next.
+While he’s not sure about his future beyond College of DuPage, he’s thankful to have a place where he has the time to determine what’s next.

 “COD is helping me narrow down my choices for a major and offers a variety of classes that I can take to help me figure out what I like and would not like to study,” he said.
 “I hope to find out what I want to spend the rest of my life doing and be able to enjoy my future career.”